Blusas

 Blusas are individuals in the autonomous Basque region in Spain who dress in the traditional clothes of the region and attend events in Vitoria-Gasteiz (Basque Country) such as the Virgen Blanca Festivities.
 The blusas assemble in groups called cuadrillas, and their main role is to provide entertainment at these events.

 Etymology

 Etymologically, blusas comes from the Basque language and refers to the typical long shirts worn at the festivities.
-However, this word was a loanword from the Spanish blusa which describes the clothes worn in the countryside by farmers.
-It was also a loanword from the French blouse, which itself had a German origin.

 History

 The festivities in Vitoria-Gasteiz have a rural origin.
 It was originally held for attendance at los toros.
-Throughout history they have been developed in accordance with the population.

-Even though the beginning of the blusas tradition is pretty unknown, it is believed that it may have a direct relationship with the myth of Celedón.
-There are several versions of this story as the tale was passed down orally.
-However, two versions are noted by Basque traditions as the most reliable ones: